Tennessee health care for uninsured.

 Families who lack health insurance can look into several different programs.
 The type of services offered to patients in Tennessee are extensive.
 Some individuals can receive medications, checkups, or other aid.
 Children, seniors, infants, and pregnant women are always a focus.

 The funding for these programs comes from a variety of sources.
 The federal government may provide some as part of Medicaid block grants.
-Non-profits also contribute as well as the state of Tennessee.
+Non-profits, including local community clinics in the state, also contribute as well as the state of Tennessee.
 If funding is not available, or if there is a long waiting list, then ask about referrals as well.

 Tens of thousands of families in Tennessee lack proper insurance coverage or they are completely uninsured.
 Some or all of these programs have helped many people receive the care they need.
 Or the resources were available at a reduced rate and they have been able to pay their outstanding medical bills as a result.